0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 ```

-2. Invoke the contract action _withdraw_:
+2. Invoke the contract action _withdraw_ on the [small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c), the action take an account address and the transferred amount:
 ```SOL
 withdraw(uint64 withdrawNonce,
    address destination,